Configuration File Guide#

 • event_trigger: Fires on a named carb event.

-• time_trigger: Fires after a specific duration during play (in seconds).
+• time_trigger: Fires after a specific time after play.

 Tip